Jolak5/kanban-copy/group-capstone/js_capstone.md

 ## Description

-The JavaScript capstone project is about building your own web application based on an external API.
+The JavaScript capstone project ([remember what are they?](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/capstone_intro.md)) is about building your own web application based on an external API.
 You will select an API that provides data about a topic that you like and then build the webapp around it.
-The webapp will have 2 or 3 pages (depending on the size of your team), a) the home page showing a list of items that you can "like" and b) a popup window with more data about an item that you can use to comment on it or reserve it for a period of time.
+The webapp will have 2 or 3 user interfaces (depending on the size of your team):
+- a home page showing a list of items that you can "like"
+- a popup window with more data about an item that you can use to comment on it or reserve it for a period of time

 <p align="center">
   <img src="./images/Home.png" alt="Home page" />